yashaka/selene-with-docs/docs/faq/custom-user-profile-howto.md

     browser.quit()
 ```

-To learn more about custom profiles and see advanced examples,
-follow this document.
+## What's about Safari?

+Safari browser doesn't appear to support multiple profiles.

-## Profile in Chrome
+## Details on Chrome

-Also called *"user data directory"*.
+The custom profile in Chrome is also called *"user data directory"*.
 Profiles are ideal when you want to:

-- Share a computer with multiple people.
+- Share browser settings with multiple people (team members).
-- Keep your different accounts, like work and personal, separate.
+- Keep your different test accounts separate.

 ### Change User Data location